Vyshata

+Vyshata (Вышата; died after 1064) was the son of the posadnik of Novgorod, Ostromir.
+He had a son, Yan Vyshatich.

-Vyshata was a Novgorodian general and voivode, whose father is supposed to have been posadnik Ostromir and whose son was Yan Vyshatich.
-Vyshata was an associate of Vladimir Yaroslavovich while the last ruled in Novgorod.
+Vyshata was an associate of Vladimir Yaroslavovich, the prince of Novgorod.
 The authors of the Primary Chronicle made use of Yan's tales, tending to emphasise Vyshata's leadership in the Russo-Byzantine war of 1043 at the expense of Ivan Tvorimich, who was most likely the commander-in-chief.
 After his defeat near Constantinople, Vyshata was taken prisoner and spent three years in confinement in Byzantium.
-Having returned to Rus he supported Rostislav Vladimirovich's attempt to get the principality of Novgorod and after its failure fled to Tmutarakan where Rostislav became a prince.
+Having his return, he supported Rostislav Vladimirovich's attempt to capture the principality of Novgorod, and after its failure, fled to Tmutarakan where Rostislav became a prince.
 He is known to have had another son by the name of Putiata.

-Vyshata is mentioned as the right-hand man to Sadko, in Onega-Novgorod Bylinas.
+Vyshata is mentioned as the right-hand man to Sadko, in Onega-Novgorod byliny.